firecracker-microvm/firecracker/README.md

 - The `pl031` RTC device on aarch64 does not support interrupts, so guest programs which use an RTC alarm (e.g. `hwclock`) will not work.
-- Issues and limitations related to snapshots are described in a [separate document](docs/snapshotting/snapshot-support.md#limitations).

 ## Performance